aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-row-column-configuration/_index.md

 Here we re‑initialise the generator, set `DataBar.Rows` to **3**, and save the result.

-## Step 4: Configuring Columns and Rows Together
+## Step 4: configuring columns and rows together

 Often you’ll want to control both dimensions simultaneously.
 The following example demonstrates a combined configuration: